Out-Law Guide | 25 Jun 2021 | 4:50 pm | 6 min. read

 If it does not really matter who the worker asks to do the job as long as the work is done, then this will normally indicate that the worker is not an employee.
 In other words, if the worker is permitted - either historically or under the contract - to substitute another worker to do the work, then there is no requirement to do the work personally and the worker will not be an employee.
 However, if there is only a limited right to send a replacement, for example when the worker is sick, the worker may be an employee.

 Other factors which can give a clue as to a worker's employment status include if the worker:

 Other factors which point towards to the worker being an independent contractor include if the worker:

 If there are any emails, letters or contracts which describe the way the relationship will work, these will be helpful in deciding whether the person is an employee or an independent contractor.
-However, just because someone is treated as self-employed for tax purposes, or is described as an independent contractor or consultant does not necessarily mean this is the case – the label given to the relationship by the parties, whilst relevant, will not be decisive.
-The courts will always look at the true nature of the relationship.
+However, just because someone is treated as self-employed for tax purposes, or is described as an independent contractor or consultant, does not necessarily mean this is the case – the label given to the relationship by the parties, whilst relevant, will not be decisive.
+The Supreme Court decision in Uber v Aslam and Others also endorsed a purposive approach of looking beyond the terms of any written agreement to the parties’ ‘true agreement’.
+Therefore, courts will always look at the true nature of the relationship.
 If the relationship has changed, perhaps over time, then it is possible that the court or tribunal might find that someone who started work as an independent contractor has become an employee.